-Over the years I have discovered that I either need complete silence to focus OR … surprise, surprise … hard pounding rock, mostly from the 70’s.
+Over the years I have discovered that when I want to deep focus on my writing I either need complete silence OR … surprise, surprise … hard pounding rock, mostly from the 70’s.

-Music is a great focus tool for helping you focus, but you need to experiment to find out what works and what doesn’t.
+Music can be a great tool, but you need to experiment to find out what works and what doesn’t.

 If you work at home as many writers do, you can choose whatever you want and not have to worry about disturbing anyone.
 That is, unless you have 2 kids in bed and are working on your novel at 5AM in the morning.
 You pretty well can rest assured that not everyone will appreciate hearing your heavy pounding rock, even if it is what gets you focused.

 Headphones may be required.
-I find the cover the ear headphones to be best, simply because the poke in your ear headphone start hurting after an hour or so.
+I find the cover the ear headphones to be best, simply because ear buds might start hurting after an hour or so.

 They have identified specific types of music that help you with all three.

 Take a look at brain.fm This is a site that matches music to whatever you are trying to do.
 Right now, I am listening to a rainfall soundtrack to help keep me focused on writing this article.
 Focusing ON the article means stopping myself from reading countless incoming emails (I get over 1000 a day).
 It also means NOT bouncing around looking at cool things on the Internet, often disguised as may favorite excuse … “research.”